 Medicare for All 96” x 96” Cyanotype photograms of crushed prescription medication, printed on medical statements, mounted on foam core board 2021

 Among a lifetime of possessions found in my parents' house after their passing was what seemed like a lifetime of prescription medication.
-My parents very much wanted to die at home, so we chose hospice for both.
+My parents very much wanted to die at home, so we chose hospice care for both.
 Hospice shifts end-of-life focus from treatment of the illness to patient comfort.
 Expenses are entirely covered by Medicare.
 In addition to a raised toilet seat, wheeled-walker with a built-in seat to rest as you walk from the bathroom to the recliner, and medical-grade bed with rails, patients who choose hospice are prescribed all the pain-reliving medication they desire.
 When my parents died ten weeks apart, our family was suddenly without the structure their marriage of fifty years had provided.
-I turned to abstraction to process my grief, making cyanotype photograms from the remaining prescription medications.
+I turned to abstraction to process my grief, making cyanotype photograms from the prescription medications that outlived them.